 Given this new reality, let’s turn our attention to the focal point of the article—the prompts themselves.
 For each, we will offer thoughts/tips to guide you with prompt selection and execution of a stellar composition.

 A Prompt-by-Prompt Guide to the UC Personal Insight Essays

 *Note: Your response to each prompt is limited to 350 words.

 Leadership is an admirable quality, but it can manifest in many different forms.
-This essay is not only for those who captained a varsity team to a state title, started a charitable organization, or made sweeping changes as student body president.
+This essay is not only for those who captained a varsity team to a state title or founded a charitable organization, or served as student body president.
 Teamwork and collaboration are also valued leadership skills both in academia and in the workplace, and students with strong interpersonal skills and a high EQ can be an asset to any university.
 Think beyond the title that you may have held and more about the action(s) of which you are most proud.
-Note that the university invites you to share a story that involves your family (it doesn’t just have to be school or extracurriculars).
+Note that the university invites you to share a story that involves your family.
+In other words, it doesn’t just have to be school or extracurriculars.

 To sum up, this essay is about leadership, broadly defined.
 You can chronicle anything from mentoring others on your debate team to a simple instance of conflict resolution within your peer group.
 This is often a prompt that appeals more to extroverts, but that does not preclude a story of quiet leadership from being a winning choice here.

 UC Essay Prompt: 2) Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.